George Skakel

-Early life and career
+Early life

-Skakel was born in Chicago, Illinois, to businessman James Curtis Skakel and Grace Mary Jordan, who were Protestants of Dutch ancestry.
+Skakel was born in Chicago, Illinois, on July 16, 1892.
+He was a son of businessman James Curtis Skakel and Grace Mary Jordan, who were Protestants, of part-Dutch ancestry.
 He had an elder brother William Skakel, a younger sister Margaret Skakel, and a younger brother James Curtis Skakel Jr.

+Career

 Skakel began his career as a railroad shipping clerk earning $8 a week.
 While employed by the railroad, he noticed the price volatility of coal fines for coke, which is a byproduct of producing more-in-demand forms of coal.
 At most times, the coal mining companies were forced to store the coke or pay to have it disposed of in rivers.
 Skakel came up with an idea to purchase the coke from coal companies.
 In May 1919, Skakel and two partners put up $1,000 and established The Great Lakes Coal & Coke Company.
 The company would purchase the coke from coal companies and reprocess it into clean carbon which was used to produce aluminum.
 By 1929, Skakel had become a multi-millionaire.

 The business eventually grew into The Great Lakes Carbon Corporation, which became one of the largest privately held corporations in the United States.
-After Skakel's death in 1955, his sons George Jr. (who also died in a plane crash, in 1966) and James III took over the business.
+After Skakel's death in a plane crash in 1955, his sons George Jr. (who also died in a plane crash, in 1966) and James III took over the business.

 Personal life

-Skakel married his former secretary Ann Brannack (1892–1955) on November 25, 1917.
+Skakel married his former secretary, Ann Brannack (b.
+1892), on November 25, 1917.
+Ann was a Roman Catholic.
 They had seven children: